MarkoSokser/Inform7-Jigsaw-game/story.md

 		if Observation-room-trap-activated is false:
 			say "You haven't triggered the trap yet." instead;
 		if Player-answered is true:
-			say "You already answered." instead;
+			say "You already answered correctly." instead;
+		if Observation-answer-attempts is at least 3:
+			say "You've used all your attempts." instead;
 	otherwise:
 		say "There's no question to answer." instead.